-Process
+Application Process

 The DMS program uses a rolling admissions process until all seats are filled.
-In addition to the total number of seats within the class, each track will have a maximum capacity per cohort.
-In addition to the application process outlined below, acceptance to the clinical medicine track will be dependent on the student's uninterrupted clinical practice enabling them to meet the required clinical encounters.
+In addition to the application process outlined below, acceptance will be dependent on the student's ability to meet the program residency requirements.

 The Doctor of Medical Science application is available on the LMU-DCOM web page.